-Cabbage comes in a variety of shapes, sizes and colors.
-Most common are the head cabbage (greed, red and savoy) and Nappa cabbage.
-Green and red head cabbage are made up of sturdy, smooth leaves and basically the same except for color and the slightly thicker and tougher leaves of the red varieties.
+Most common are the head cabbage (green, red and savoy) and Nappa cabbage.
+Green and red cabbage are made up of sturdy, smooth leaves that form compact heads – basically the same except for color and the slightly thicker leaves of the red varieties.